jasonbayton/11ty/_src/android/android-enterprise-faq/android-one-better-than-aer.md

   key: "Is Android One better than AER?
 (Or the other way around?)"
   order: 10000
 ---
+**Note: The Android One programme appears to be no longer active.** Google has not announced new Android One devices since approximately 2022, and the programme is no longer marketed or accepting new validations.
+The information below is retained for historical context.

-Android One and Android Enterprise Recommended are two different programmes offering a bit of overlap in security and consistency.
+Android One and Android Enterprise Recommended were two different programmes offering a bit of overlap in security and consistency.

 Android Enterprise Recommended ensures devices validated meet the minimum requirements and recommendations of a consistent UX for management, 90 day security updates for 3 years and at least one letter upgrade (O to P, P to Q.. ).
 OEMs maintain their value-adds, bundled apps, custom UIs and more.

-Android One takes this a step further; any device in the Android One programme will use a system image developed with Google.
-Like the Nexus days of old, the UI is vanilla Android and the Android One team have to approve any additional applications bundled with the device.
+Android One took this a step further; any device in the Android One programme used a system image developed with Google.
+Like the Nexus days of old, the UI was vanilla Android and the Android One team had to approve any additional applications bundled with the device.

-Updates must be released every 30 days and the devices must support two letter upgrades (O to Q, P to R, etc).
+Updates had to be released every 30 days and the devices had to support two letter upgrades (O to Q, P to R, etc).

-When combined with AER, Android One offers additional benefits validated to work in the enterprise.
-It’s a great combination.
+When combined with AER, Android One offered additional benefits validated to work in the enterprise.

+For current device procurement decisions, [Android Enterprise Recommended](/android/what-is-android-enterprise-recommended/) is the relevant programme to evaluate.